giulianopz/giulianopz.github.io/about.md

 4. [If you can't fix it, you don't own it](https://www.ifixit.com/Manifesto).

+5. The STEM discourse is pure ideology if the rest (social sciences, humanities, arts, etc.) is lacking in your mind.
+A wide set of different skills (e.g. linear algebra and emotional intelligence, equally) is needed both to understand this world and to live a meaningful life.
+[Ludwig Wittgenstein](https://en.wikipedia.org/wiki/Ludwig_Wittgenstein) proved it in his works on language.
+If you are not conviced, please read the [letter](https://lore.kernel.org/lkml/b98b29cf-27d9-49e0-b10b-1848399badfd@kittens.ph/) which Hans Reiser wrote from prison.

 ## Main interests

-Personal blogs are my [favourite](./favourites.html) corners of the web, they are where I learn most.
+Personal blogs are my [favourite](./blogroll.xml) corners of the web, they are where I learn most.
 They are also the motivation for running my own blog to jot down scattered thoughts, small hacks and, more generally, everything I need to remember.
 This is my small [digital garden](https://maggieappleton.com/garden-history).

 I usually keep track of some useful stuff about programming (paper textbooks and online resources) I come across in a sort of [bookmarks collection](https://giulianopz.github.io/programming/).
 The map below from my space on [Kinopio](https://blog.kinopio.club/) summarizes some of the most interesting things I plan to study for the rest of my mortal life:
 <div class="kinopio-embed" style="height: 420px; width: 100%;">